 - One Project Closer - http://www.oneprojectcloser.com -

-Also, this is a great project for CHEAP!!!!
+This was a wonderful craft to do with the girls and made great table decor for the grandparents.
+Also, it was CHEAP!!!!
 We used clay left over from making ornaments last Christmas and other supplies we already had around the house.

 Izzie and Lucy both had a blast and it looks way better than the typical kid craft.

 Izzie and Lucy had a blast picking leaves off the trees and searching for all different kinds.
 The bigger the leaf, the bigger the bowl.
 The more intricate leaves, like from a maple tree, were my favorite, but really any leaf will do.
 Also, we used leafs just off the tree since they are less brittle and will keep their shape when making the bowls.

 We used oven-baked clay, cheap and easy to find!

 We worked the clay until it was warm and soft, then rolled out the clay, thin and even.